-Figure 2.2 - Weekday Trips per Person Across UBC/UEL Screenline, 1997-2010
+Figure 2.2 - Weekday Trips per Person Across UBC/UEL Screenline, 1997-2011

-The average number of trips per person in Fall 2010 was 2.16 trips per day, which is a 14% decrease from Fall 1997.
+The average number of trips per person in Fall 2011 was 2.31 trips per day, which is an 8% decrease from Fall 1997.
 Possible reasons for the decrease in trips per person include:

-More people are living, working and studying on campus.
+• More people are living, working and studying on campus.
 In recent years, UBC has constructed several hundred housing units occupied by staff and faculty, as well as several new student residences.